 *Experience as a part-time, assistant, intern, or student teacher does not count toward this requirement.
 Experience obtained prior to acquiring a bachelor’s degree does not count toward this requirement.
-Experience acquired in a setting other than a typical full day primary or secondary school (such as a private after-school educational or learning center) does not count toward this requirement.

 Teachers Council is authorized to sponsor J-1 programs in any state or territory of the U.S., provided that the teacher is able to meet the certification standards of the receiving school or school jurisdiction.
 We sponsor J-1 programs for teachers who have already been given tentative employment offers from U.S. schools.
 We also offer a Placement Program for qualified applicants that do not yet have a school, and would like assistance in finding a position at a qualified U.S. host school.

 The J-1 Visa is a special nonimmigrant visa type which enables foreign nationals the opportunity to participate in the U.S Department of State’s Exchange Visitor Program (“EVP”).
 The EVP provides opportunities for around 300,000 foreign visitors per year to experience United States (U.S.) society and culture and engage with Americans.
 There are fifteen different categories under the J-1 visa program.
 Exchange visitors may study, teach, do research, share their specialized skills, or receive on-the- job training for periods ranging from a few weeks to several years.
 EVP participants are young leaders and entrepreneurs, students, fledgling and more seasoned professionals eager to hone their skills, strengthen their English language abilities, connect with Americans, and learn more about the U.S.